uboslinux/ubos-docs/sphinx/users/backup.rst

    > sudo ubos-admin backup --out ~/backup-$(date +%Y%m%d%H%M).ubos-backup

 will create a backup file containing all installed apps at all sites on the local host.
-The filename will contain the current date.
+For your convenience, this command will create a file whose filename contains the current date.

 To create a local backup of all the data of only the apps and accessories installed at a particular site with a :term:`siteid` and save that data to file ``<backupfile>``, execute::